ifwe/open-source-handbook/README.md

-# The Tagged Open Source Handbook
+# The if(we) Open Source Handbook

-This is the handbook for how to open source your projects at [Tagged](http://tagged.com).
+This is the handbook for how to open source your projects at [if(we)](www.ifwe.co).

-While this document is written for Tagged team members, it is licensed under the [CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0) license and is free for use by all who wish to release their projects as open source.
+While this document is written for if(we) team members, it is licensed under the [CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0) license and is free for use by all who wish to release their projects as open source.

 ## Table of Contents